jjjjcccjjf/wp-optimize-guide/README.md

     1. Tick `Set cache control header`
     1. Tick `Set W3 Total Cache header`
     1. Click `Save Settings & Purge Caches`

+#### Extra notes
+* External javascript cannot be cached (such as `analytics.js` and google tag manager's js)
+* It is recommended not to minify JS.
+It might break your site.
+Oh, don't believe me?
+Try it.
+* Page score updates are not instantaneous, so you better wait for a bit before you analyze again.